sktomor/africa-internet-measurements/README.md

 ## How you can contribute
 We are looking for anyone interested in Internet performance, network engineers, people good at data analysis and data visualisation to make sense of test results, web designers, people interested in Internet access issues, other professionals interested in the subject matter and end users.
 Please look at the [CONTRIBUTING.md](https://github.com/MsKiden/africa-internet-measurements/blob/master/CONTRIBUTING.md) on details on how you can contribute.

+We also created a Gitter chat room.
+Feel free to reach out through [this link](https://gitter.im/Africa-Internet-measurements/Lobby#).

 Take a look at these resources:
 * [Open Canvas](https://github.com/MsKiden/africa-internet-measurements/blob/master/Open%20Canvas-africa-internet-measurements-sk.pdf) to give you an overview of the project
 * [Project Roadmap](https://github.com/MsKiden/africa-internet-measurements/projects/1)